StevenMaude/blog-content/posts/2015/static-site-pros-and-cons.md

 was that it wasn't possible for them to be worse than Blogger.

 As it turns out, that was the case.
-But, they are not entirely perfect and, going through this migration, I better understood what what the good and the bad of static site generators are.
+But, they are not entirely perfect and, going through this migration, I better understood what the good and the bad of static site generators are.
 If you're thinking of making a similar migration, these points might give you an idea of what you might deal with in shifting.